SparkPost/support-docs/articles/tech-resources/webhook-authentication.md

 ## FAQ

-**Q: How does SparkPost deal with expiring tokens?**
+**Q: How does SparkPost deal with expiring Oauth tokens?**

 SparkPost assumes a token is expired if the webhook endpoint returns a response of 400 or 401.

-**Q: Will SparkPost request a new token if our endpoint returns a 400 or 401 status?**
+**Q: Will SparkPost request a new OAuth token if our endpoint returns a 400 or 401 status?**

 Yes.